snowyu/turbo-script.pas/Docs/ReadmeVM.txt

 { Summary The Abstract Portable Executable File Format Helper Class }
 { Description
   Load the Executable File from the stream/file.
-  See Also GSuperPEFormatFactory
+  See Also GTurboPEFormatFactory
 }
-TCustomSuperPEFormat = Class
+TCustomTurboPEFormat = Class

 end;